LA County Has 12 Tiki Bars, And We Want To Try Them All

 One by one, their torches were extinguished.
 We lost Bahooka in Rosemead in 2013 and Trader Vic's at the Beverly Hilton in 2017.
 Now, only a few remain thanks to a handful of proprietors and their dedicated patrons, who have kept the flame alive.
-After a careful survey, we're happy to report that Los Angeles County is currently home to 12 tiki bars, and that's where you'll find us during this long, hot summer.
+After a careful survey, we're happy to report that Los Angeles County is currently home to 12 tiki bars, and that's where you'll find us when the craving comes.

 The Bamboo Club

 Long Beach's Bamboo Club, which opened in March 2019, may be the newest tiki bar in L.A.
 County but it has alredy made an impression.
 Situated in the space formerly occupied by the Tidal Bay Beach Bar, the Bamboo Club was designed by Ben Bassham (aka Bamboo Ben), the third-generation tiki builder responsible for Zombie Village in San Francisco.
 Together with executive chef Melissa Ortiz, the owners have crafted a full dinner menu with sustainability in mind.
 Classic tiki drinks like the Painkiller tend to be big and strong, so soak them up with a poke bowl or that staple of Hawaiian cuisine, a loco moco.
 Their version of the dish, called the Coco Moco Loco, involves a beef patty served over garlic rice and topped with an over-easy egg.
 As a bonus, you can sip and nosh while listening to live punk and rockabilly acts.

 - 3522 E. Anaheim St., Long Beach; 562-343-2534.

 Bar Tiki Tiki